Beatmania IIDX: History

+Home releases

-A video game named Beatmania was released in North America in 2006.
+A video game named Beatmania was released in North America in 2006 for the PlayStation 2, This was one of the only official ways to play Beatmania IIDX in the west.
 In 2015, a PC release titled beatmania IIDX INFINITAS was announced, and began alpha testing in September.
 On January 29, 2020, Heroic Verse's LIGHTNING MODEL cabinets received a North American release.
 On August 5, 2020, a new version of Infinitas was released.
 This new version is similar to the Lightning upgrade for arcade releases, having support for 120 Hz displays and an improved engine.

+In 2019, three mobile games were announced by Konami during the Japan Amusement Expo, representing three Bemani series: Beatmania IIDX, Dance Dance Revolution, and Sound Voltex.
+Only Beatmania IIDX Ultimate Mobile was released to the public, with Sound Voltex and Dance Dance Revolution Ultimate Mobile being cancelled shortly after location tests.

 Hardware

 The beatmania IIDX cabinet has many standard features that are found in traditional arcade cabinets such as a widescreen display, powerful speakers, and start buttons.
 Also, unique to IIDX cabinets are the effector buttons and sliders, a bass platform transducer, marquee, and DJ simulating controller.
 The effector buttons and sliders allow the player to control the volume levels within the game and manipulate the music by adding additional sound effects.
 The bass platform vibrates beneath the player's feet to the beat of the music being played.
 The marquee is a series of sixteen-segment display LEDs, used to display game information and scores during gameplay.